Ghazni: History

-During the First Anglo-Afghan War, the city was captured by British forces on 23 July 1839 in the Battle of Ghazni.
+During the First Anglo-Afghan War, the fortified city was partially destroyed by British forces on 23 July 1839 in the Battle of Ghazni.
 The Civil war in Afghanistan and the continued conflict between the Taliban and the Northern Alliance during the 1990s put the relics of Ghazni in jeopardy.
 Ghazni's strategic position, both economically and militarily, assured its revival, albeit without its dazzling former grandeur.
 Through the centuries the city has figured prominently as the all-important key to the possession of Kabul.

 After the 2001 U.S. invasion of Afghanistan, the United States armed forces built a base in Ghazni.
 They were involved in rebuilding projects and protecting the local population against Taliban insurgents.
-In the meantime, they also trained the Afghan Local Police (ALP) Afghan National Police (ANP) and Afghan National Army (ANA).
+In the meantime, they also trained the Afghan Local Police Afghan National Police and Afghan National Army.
 In 2010, the United States established the Lincoln Learning Center in Ghazni.
 The Lincoln learning centers in Afghanistan served as programming platforms offering English language classes, library facilities, programming venues, Internet connectivity, educational and other counseling services.
 A goal of the program was to reach at least 4,000 Afghan citizens per month per location.